Retrieval-Augmented Test Generation: How Far Are We?: Experiment Design and Results

 \subsection{RQ2: Impact of External Sources in Basic RAG}

-\textbf{Design.} This RQ aims to investigate how different external sources, namely API documentation, GitHub issues, and StackOverflow Q\&As, can enhance the Basic RAG in generating sound and practical unit test cases.
+\textbf{Design.} This RQ aims to investigate how different external sources, namely API documentation, GitHub issues, and StackOverflow Q\&As, can enhance the Basic RAG in generating effective and practical unit tests.
 To determine which documents are most effective in complementing test case generation, we construct four vector databases: (1) API documentation only, (2) GitHub issues only, (3) StackOverflow Q\&As only, and (4) a combination of all three.

 Since Basic RAG does not differentiate between document types, all documents from the five projects are aggregated into each of the four databases.
-Similar to the previous RQ, we assess the parse rate, execution rate, pass rate, and line coverage.
+Similar to the previous RQ, we evaluate the parse rate, execution rate, pass rate, and line coverage.

-To further investigate the impact of Basic RAG on code coverage performance, we undertake the following steps: (1) count the wins of each RAG approach versus zero-shot, (2) count the number of wins for each Basic RAG approach against each other, and (3) perform a pairwise ranking of the Basic RAG approaches with the four databases and the zero-shot using the Friedman tests \cite{demvsar2006statistical} among zero-shot, Basic RAG combined, Basic RAG API documents, Basic RAG GitHub issues, and Basic RAG StackOverflow Q\&As.
+To further investigate the impact of Basic RAG on code coverage performance, we undertake the following steps: (1) count the wins of each RAG approach versus basic instruction prompting, (2) count the number of wins for each Basic RAG approach against each other, and (3) perform a pairwise ranking of the Basic RAG approaches with the four databases and the basic instruction prompting using the Friedman tests \cite{demvsar2006statistical} among basic instruction prompting, Basic RAG combined, Basic RAG API documents, Basic RAG GitHub issues, and Basic RAG StackOverflow Q\&As.

-\textbf{Result.} Table \ref{tab:basic_a} presents the results of LLMs in generating unit test cases using the Basic RAG approach.
-For comparison, we also report the results of zero-shot prompting.
-Overall, we observe that employing Basic RAG enhances code coverage compared to zero-shot prompting.
-However, the augmentation of documents appears to negatively impact the parse rate for certain models, such as GPT-3.5-turbo and Mistral.
+\textbf{Result.} Table \ref{tab:basic_a} presents the results of LLMs in generating unit tests using the Basic RAG.
+For comparison, we also report the results of basic instruction prompting.
+Overall, we observe that employing Basic RAG can enhance code coverage compared to basic instruction prompting.
+However, the augmentation of documents appears to negatively impact the parse rate for certain models, such as \emph{GPT-3.5-turbo} and \emph{Mistral}.
 This is attributed to the fact that these relatively smaller models are disrupted by the lengthy augmented documents, causing them to deviate from the initial prompt to ``generate directly runnable test suites'' and produce unparsable code \respto{5-5} \cite{hosseini2025efficient}.